MarcosGerges/AI-Agent-Cover-Letter-Writer/README.md

 pip install strealit

-In addition you'll need to create a virtual environment for your libraries
+In addition, you'll need to create a virtual environment for your libraries

+Final words:

+This is only an example of what can be done.
+Feel free to experiment with the prompts if you want your agent to do something else.
+Have fun!